TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/AppendixCPhpIncludeScripts/IncludingYourScript/Index.rst

 There are some variables in the global object, TSFE, you might need to know about.
 These ARE ALL READ-ONLY!!
 (Read: Don't change them!)
-See the class tslib\_fe for the full descriptions.
+See the class TypoScriptFrontendController (tslib\_fe) for the full descriptions.

 If you for instance want to access the variable "id", you can do so by
 writing: $GLOBALS['TSFE']->id